ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 So now there's no way to recover, and the protocol aborts.
 Now we need someone to blame.

-Of course it could be P1, but this other configuration is also consistent.
+From the perspective of P3, maybe he could blame P1, but this other configuration is also consistent.
-P2 could be malicious.
+P2 could be malicious while P1 may be honest.
-He can take the message and claims that he's never received it.
+P2 can then take the message and claims that he's never received it.

-A bystander like P3 would not know which of P1 and P2 is malicious.
+So a bystander like P3 would not know which of P1 and P2 is malicious.
-So there's just not enough information to catch the cheater.
+There's just not enough information to catch the cheater.

 So under the quantum setting, we can't even send protocol messages without running into these issues.
 A priori it almost seems like there's some fundamental issues with achieving IA under the quantum setting.
-It turned out that we were able to overcome this issue and some other challenges that I'll also mention.
+It turned out that we were able to overcome this issue and build a multiparty quantum computation protocol that satisfies identifiable abort.

 # Main theorem

-Here's our informal theorem statement.
+So here's our informal theorem statement.

 (Read off the slide)

 It's also worth mentioning that our protocol is round-efficient.
-What we mean is that our round complexity doesn't depend on this circuit.
+What we mean is that the number of quantum messages we send doesn't depend on this circuit.

 But we don't have constant round.
 Our round complexity does depend on the number of parties and the security parameter.
-Unlike this concurrent work who's also an accepted paper here are CRYPTO 2021.
+Unlike this concurrent work which is also presenting here at this conference.
-They built a constant-round MPQC but it doesn't have identifiable abort.
+This work is a constant-round MPQC but it doesn't have identifiable abort.

 # Qubit-Sending